bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 For creating the dApp for polkadot we will use FRAME Substrates because of the its wide use.

-The basic toolkit for developing dApp polkadot consists of:
+The basic tools for developing dApp polkadot consists of:
 * SUBSTRATED (newest version)
 * RUST
 * !INK